-This policy sets out what you can and cannot do with data and information from the China Confidential database available at data.ftconfidentialresearch.com (the Database).
+This policy sets out what you can and cannot do with data and information from the FT Confidential Research database available at data.ftconfidentialresearch.com (the Database).
 Thank you for reading this policy; our ability to invest in the high quality intelligence available through the Database depends on our users complying with this policy.
 We reserve the right to change this policy from time to time by publishing an updated policy on the Database, which shall become effective and replace any previous policy with effect from publication.
 This version of the policy was published on 24th October 2016.

 All of the data and information available through the Database is protected by database rights and/or copyright and should only be used as set out in this policy.
 Use that is made without our permission may therefore infringe our intellectual property rights which can result in personal and corporate liability.
 Where we state below that something is not allowed or permitted, then to do so is a breach of the conditions of access to the Database, i.e. is potentially a breach of contract, and may also violate database and/or copyright laws.

 You must not share with any third party (including other colleagues) any “PIN”, “ID”,username, password or similar code (if applicable) that you are provided with to facilitate access to the Database.

 For the purposes of this policy references to "Search Results" shall mean the search results obtained through your use of the Database for research purposes and "Extract" shall mean any data or information derived from the Database whether in a table, chart, or graph form or in the form of a verbatim description of Database survey results in each case strictly limited to data or information comprising the aggregated responses to no more than 5 (five) survey questions.
 Subject to the foregoing, Extracts may either be reproduced directly from Search Results or, if your (or your organisation's) subscription permits, access to underlying "raw" data, generated by you.

 You may access the Database and may: